Palash90/go-tut/README.md

 1. Go, even raises compiler error for unused but assigned variables
 1. Like unused variables, go raises compilation error for unused imports too
 1. However, go does not raise error for a blank function.
+1. You can get around the compilation error of unused variable by throwing away the value.
+You can name thhe variable as `_` to throw away its value

 ## Strong type check system